dmarx/obsidian_vault/Holomorphic Functions.md

 - **Complex Differentiability:** A key difference between real and complex differentiability is that if a complex function is differentiable at a point, it is infinitely differentiable at that point.
 Furthermore, complex differentiability implies that the function satisfies the Cauchy-Riemann equations, a set of partial differential equations.

-- **Analyticity:** Holomorphic functions are analytic, meaning they can be locally represented by a convergent power series.
+- **[[Analytic Functions|Analyticity]]:** Holomorphic functions are analytic, meaning they can be locally represented by a convergent power series.
 This implies that knowing the behavior of a holomorphic function in a small region (in principle, an arbitrarily small one) determines its behavior everywhere within its domain of convergence.

 - **Conformality:** At points where their derivative is non-zero, holomorphic functions preserve angles and the shape of small figures, though they may alter their size and orientation.
-This property makes them conformal mappings.
+This property makes them [[conformal mappings]].

 - **Path Independence:** The integral of a holomorphic function over a path in its domain depends only on the endpoints of the path, a consequence of Cauchy's integral theorem.
 This leads to the powerful Cauchy integral formula, which provides an expression for the values of a holomorphic function inside a contour in terms of the values on the contour.